The Political Climate in Suffolk, VA is Somewhat liberal.

 Individual Campaign Contributions in Suffolk, VA

-In the last 4 years, there were 843 contributions totaling $257,800 to Republican and conservative campaigns, averaging $306 per contribution.
+In the last 4 years, there were 843 contributions totaling $257,800 to the Republican Party and conservative campaigns, averaging $306 per contribution.

 (source: Federal Election Commission)